 How to Train Your Dog With the Dogtra Training Collar

 On the second day, I had her out in a field by our house, in some calf height grass.
 She was rooting around about 20 feet from me, still with her harness and long line on, when a bird got scared out of the bushes and took off about three feet from her.
 Normally, this would result in her taking off at full speed after the bird, while I shout “Woah” ineffectively behind her and hold on for dear life at the end of the long line.
-This time though, I yelled woah and hit the vibration button at the same time, and she immediately stopped in her tracks, spun around and came back.
+This time though, I yelled woah and hit the stim button at the same time, and she immediately stopped in her tracks, spun around and came back.
 Success!

 When another bird took off about 20 minutes later, she started to run for it, and all I needed to do was shout “Woah!” and she stopped, spun and came back.
-No vibration needed.
+No stim needed.

 Now, it’s day seven of training and I’ve transitioned to walking her without her harness and long line, with just the collar and she hasn’t put a foot wrong.
-I haven’t used the vibration button in days, but it’s really comforting knowing that I have it in case she sees a squirrel and decides to leave me in her dust.
+I haven’t used the stim button in days, but it’s really comforting knowing that I have it in case she sees a squirrel and decides to leave me in her dust.